openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Both verifiable credentials and verifiable presentations

+Holder

+Relying Party Application used by the End-user to request, receive, store credentials requested from the Issuer.

 Credential Manifests

 A resource format that defines preconditional requirements, Issuer style preferences, and other facets User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential (see [@DIF.CredentialManifest]).